2015 Ford Edge problems

 After praising this creation for a while now, let’s pop the question.
 Are these accused 2015 Ford Edge problems true?
 Are they really unreliable?
 The answer is not so straightforward.
 There is definitely a lot to look at before making a conclusion.

 With over 350 models in the Ford lineup, it begs the question, are Ford quality manufacturers?
 That’s especially so in this day and age when considering reliability, Ford is at an average level.
 Consumers ranked Ford at #21 out of the 32 well-known brands.
 This comes with an average score of 3.5/5.0.
 It is not good as Ford is not in the top 10, but at the same time, it is not in the bottom 10 either.
-So how did Ford end up at 21st place?
+So how did Ford end up in 21st place?

 The Ford Company didn’t fall back on reliability.
 The reason main reason why Ford dropped back was that Japanese car manufacturers started to pop up in the scene.
 The Japanese cars attracted more customers because they’re reliable.
 With brands like Toyota, Mazda, and Honda, they delivered reliable machines.
 Now even Kia is trying to latch onto the top reliability rankings.

 The largest-ever recall in Ford’s history didn’t help their cause either.
 Ford Explorer SUVs were recalled due to a software issue and reportedly a transmission problem as well.
-There were also reports on issues within the steering wheel.
+There were also reports of issues within the steering wheel.

 Japanese cars entering the market and some bad engineering choices by the Ford company led to its downfall.
-Though it is considered alright to be in the average bracket when it comes to reliability, Ford always set their standards high with the records they hold from their history.
+Though it is considered alright to be in the average bracket when it comes to reliability, Ford always sets their standards high with the records they hold from their history.

 But can the same be said about the 2015 Ford Edge problems?